apache/logging-log4cxx/src/site/markdown/multiprocess.md

  limitations under the License.
 -->

-If you have multiple applications that all log to the same file, it is often desirable that the file that these applications write to will roll over when required.
-In order for that to happen, Log4cxx provides the log4cxx::rolling::MultiprocessRollingFileAppender that will check the size of the file when writing to the file and roll it over appropriately.
+Log4cxx supports multiple processes logging the same file, providing you do <b>not</b> set the "Append" option to "false" (see log4cxx::FileAppender::setOption).

+When the "Append" option is "true", each logging event (or buffered set of logging events) will be separate and contiguous in the log file.
+This is achieved by using "apr_file_write" which implements an OS dependent lock/write/unlock sequence during which the file pointer is moved the end of the file.

+To coordinate rollover across multiple applications Log4cxx provides the log4cxx::rolling::MultiprocessRollingFileAppender.
+This appender ensure that only one of the Log4cxx using processes performs the rollover process when the log file reaches its size limit.

 Coordinating with other processes adds significant overhead compared to log4cxx::rolling::RollingFileAppender.
 Benchmark measurements show the overhead of this appender is more than 3 and 10 times